Adamtronsky/Karaneko-Prologue-Lore/Places/The Dorms(subject to change as other people's room are made to explore)/Luminyan(and Karam)'s Dorm.md

 	- Left of the door, photographs that do not belong to Karam.
 	- Next to the photos: A dark buffet hutch.
 	- Three different bottles standing on the counter next to the hutch (Green, red, and yellow)
+	- The wand on, what is presumably a cutting board.